orhun/git-cliff/website/docs/configuration/commit.md

 ### link_parsers

-An array of link parsers for extracting external references, and turning them into URLs, using regex.
+A list of parsers using regex for extracting external references found in commit messages, and turning them into links.
+The gemerated links can be used in the body template as `commit.links`.

 Examples: